Morilli/bnk-extract-GUI/README.md

 Whether .wem files are extracted as is or converted to .ogg format beforehand can be configured in the settings.

+<a  id="Building"></a>

+## Building

+To build, I recommend using the msys/mingw toolchain.
+A simple `make` call in the root directory should be enough to build the project.

 # Building

 To build, I recommend using the msys/mingw toolchain.
+Build dependencies for the makefile-based build are `make`, `cmake` and `ninja`.

 A simple `make` call in the root directory should be enough to build the project.

+a49f29e6da79b6a8df4123b120a4791f3ee785c2

 Alternatively, `cmake` can be used as normal as well.

 As this project uses the winapi, it can only be compiled on/for windows platforms.

 For releases, I'm using an additional `-mwindows` linker command to make the program run console-less (just the window).

+<a  id="como-contribuir"></a>

+## 🤔 How to contribute

+- Fork this repository;

+- Create a branch with your feature: `git checkout -b my-feature`;

+- Commit your changes: `git commit -m 'feat: My new feature'`;

+- Push to your branch: `git push origin my-feature`.

+After your pull request is merged, you can delete your branch.

+<a  id="license"></a>

+### 🔖 license

+If you want to check the project's license, just look at this file [LICENSE](./LICENSE.txt)